LoftyTowers/CheckoutPaymentGatewayApi/README.md

 ### JWT Authentication

--
+-   Added to authenticate the calls to the server endpoint .

 ### Serilog

-- Was used as the logging framework for the simple set up and ease of integration with elastic search.
+- Was used as the logging framework for the simple set up and that it integrates with elastic search.

 ### Prometheus